 “The idea is to bring the two together and discover what people have on their local doorstep, such as Auckland Castle and the Locomotion Museum.”

 He said: “Kynren is a good showcase for local heritage as it has a local, national and international following.

-It shows great British events in history and how the North East has a key part to play in them but also how world events have affected the area.”
+“It shows great British events in history and how the North East has a key part to play in them but also how world events have affected the area.”

-He said: “Although Kynren itself is not a large employer in the local area, the draw of tourism has proven to impact local employment in bars, hotels, restaurants and shops.
+“Although Kynren itself is not a large employer in the local area, the draw of tourism has proven to impact local employment in bars, hotels, restaurants and shops.

 Ms Jones said: “The main aims are to build up a person’s individual skills, and that will be different for each individual who enrolls in the program, as they all want to get something different out of it.”